 "And how old is the Onodera?"
 Sato-san asked.

-"He's twenty-five, though we got him at fifteen," Kohinata confided.
+"He's twenty-five, though we got him at fifteen."

 "Fifteen!"
 Sato exclaimed, "Why, that's not even legal!"

-"I know," Kohinata said sadly, "Unfortunately the breeder wasn't honest.
+"I know," Kohinata looked dismayed.
+"Unfortunately, the breeder wasn't honest.
 She forged that part of Ritsu-chan's papers and he didn't tell us until we were already out of the country."
-Kohinata added as though the hybrid wasn't standing there, mortified, beside him.
+Kohinata added this as though the hybrid wasn't standing there, mortified, beside him.

 "To be honest, I don't even think we were his first owners, but Ritsu has never been willing to talk about that.
 At any rate, that breeder has long been out of business now, thankfully."